 RENEWAL PROCEDURES

-No later than November 15, the board of trustees will issue a public charter school performance report and charter renewal guidance to any public charter school whose charter will expire the following year.
-The performance report will summarize the public charter school’s performance record to date, based upon the data required by the Idaho Public Charter School law and the performance certificate.
-The board of trustees will also provide notice of any weaknesses or concerns determined by the board of trustees concerning the public charter school that may jeopardize its position in seeking renewal, if not timely rectified.
-The public charter school has thirty (30) days to respond to the performance report and submit any corrections or clarifications for the report.
+No later than September 1, the board of trustees will issue a public charter school performance report and charter renewal application guidance to any charter holder with a public charter school whose charter will expire the following year.
+The performance report will summarize the public charter school’s performance record to date, based on the performance certificate, and shall provide notice of any weaknesses or concerns that may jeopardize renewal, if not timely rectified.
+The charter holder has thirty (30) days to respond to the performance report and submit any corrections or clarifications for the report.

 The renewal application guidance provided by the board of trustees will, at a minimum, provide an opportunity for the public charter school to: